soulspace-org/overarch/doc/usage.md

 ### C4 Views
 Overarch supports the description of all C4 core and sublementary views except from code views, which ideally should be generated from the code if needed.

-The core C4 views form a hierarchy.
+The core C4 views form a hierarchy of views.

+See [c4model.com](https://c4model.com) for the rationale and detailed information about the C4 Model.

 #### System Context Views
 Shows the system in the context of the actors and other systems it is interacting with.
 Contains users, external systems and the system to be described.